KriperPlay/nFuncBot/README.md

 * ID_USERS - list of user which can use bot if white list is on
 * API_TOKEN - api token lol
 * XMIN,XMAX - range x
+* POINT - count of point, does graph more smooth
 * HELP_TEXT - welcome msg

 # End